carinogurjao/carinogurjao.github.io/_pages/about.md

   - /about.html
 ---

 <p>I am a postdoctoral researcher in Cancer Genomics at Columbia University.
-For more information about me or my research, do not hesitate to contact me through my email <strong>carinogutjao at gmail dot com</strong>  </p>
+For more information about me or my research, do not hesitate to contact me through my email carinogurjao at gmail dot com.  </p>
 <p>You can also find a complete list of my research publications in  my  <a href="https://scholar.google.com/citations?user=m3rLfS4AAAAJ&hl=en">Google Scholar</a> profile. </p>

 <h2> Research </h2>